akash701752/Twitter_sentiment_Streamlit/README.md

 ![ML Model](Sentiments.png)

 # How to Use
-1. Select ML APP from side bar
+1. Select ML APP from side bar.
    a) ML App
 3. Enter a Twitter username without @
 4. Select options from drop down menu
-   a) Show recent tweets
+   a) Show recent tweets.
-   b) Generate Wordcloud
+   b) Generate Wordcloud.
-   c) Visualize Sentiments
+   c) Visualize Sentiments.
 4. Click Anazyze

 # Languages Used